Pranay-Rokade/Pranay-Rokade/README.md

 ## Greetings!

 Hello there!
-I'm Pranay Rokade, a passionate Computer Science and Engineering student specializing in Data Science .
+I'm Pranay Rokade, a passionate Computer Science and Engineering student specializing in Data Science with honors in Full Stack Development.

-Enthusiastically exploring the realm of web development and Data Science, with a keen eye for creating visually appealing and functional websites and some Projects.

-As I navigate the exhilarating journey towards proficiency, I perpetually fuel my progress with an insatiable curiosity, always seeking opportunities to learn and enhance my skills.Constantly updating my skills is a non-stop commitment, an ongoing effort to stay at the forefront of my field and ensure continuous improvement.
+I worked as an enthusiastic and results-driven data science and web development student with a strong foundation in statistical analysis, machine learning, and full-stack web development.
+Adept at using programming languages such as Python, R, JavaScript, and SQL to extract insights from complex datasets and build dynamic web applications.
+Proven ability to translate data into actionable business solutions and create user-friendly, responsive websites.

 ## Skills

-- **Programming Languages:** Python(Advanced), HTML, CSS, JavaScript, C, C++, Web Development, Java(beginner), PHP(beginner to intermediate level), DART(beginner),MERN Stack(intermediate),Machine Learning, Artficial Intelligence
+- **Programming Languages:** Python, R Programming, C, C++, Data Visualization, Data Analysis, SQL, HTML, CSS, JavaScript, React, Node.js, Express.js, Bootstrap, Web Development, Machine Learning, Artificial Intelligence, Natural Language Processing (NLP)
 - **Software and Tools:** Tableau, Power BI, Excel, Figma, Git, GitHub, Laravel, Flutter, MySQL
 - **IDEs:** Visual Studio Code, CodeChef

 ## Working On

-- To gain hands-on experience I am working on my personal Web Development Projects
+- To gain hands-on experience I am working on my Web Development Projects
 - Contributing to open-source projects to learn from experienced developers and refine my skills
 - Making Some Data Science Projects like Data Visualization, Data Handling, Data Analytics etc.
 - Building Android Apps using Flutter and DART to keep my hands working.